clicknium/clicknium-docs/doc/api/python/exceptions/webelementnotrespondingerror.md

 - extends: [WebError](./doc/api/python/exceptions/weberror.md)

-**WebElementNotRespondingError is raised when browser's visiting page is not responding.**
+**WebElementNotRespondingError is raised when the web page is not responding.**

 ## Constructor<!-- {docsify-ignore} -->
 - [message](#message)